Cataract Surgery and Clear Lens Extraction (to Treat Ametropia)

 What is the lens?

 The natural lens inside the human eye is located behind the iris & the pupil.
 It is supported by multiple suspensory ligaments.
 The lens consists of crystalline, a special kind of protein.
 This protein is clear at the early age of life, but metabolic processes change it over time and lead to opacification.
 The lens is surrounded by a capsule, which gives it the typical form.
-The lens does not consist of any blood vessels or nerve fibres, which means that the lens is naturally transparent.
+The lens does not consist of any blood vessels or nerve fibers, which means that the lens is naturally transparent.

 What is the human lens responsible for?